flatironinstitute/cryojax-ensemble-optimization/README.md

 pre-commit run --all-files
 ```

-This will make sure the code is formatted correcly, fix whatever can be automatically fixed, and tell you if something else needs to be fixed.
+This will make sure the code is formatted correctly, fix whatever can be automatically fixed, and tell you if something else needs to be fixed.

 ## Acknowledgements
 We thank Michael O'Brien, Miro Astore, Lars Dingeldein, Wai Shing Tang, Aaditya Rangan, and Sonya Hanson for helpful discussions.